 You will also develop your ability to consult with applied researchers on a wide range of methodological and statistical issues.
-During your studies, you will select a specialization in the behavioral, biomedical, or social sciences, which you will explore in depth through electives and (the preparation for) your Master’s thesis.
+During your studies, you will select a specialisation in the behavioural, biomedical, or social sciences, which you will explore in-depth through electives and (the preparation for) your Master’s thesis.

-- apply methodological and statistical approaches in cooperation with behavioral, biomedical, and social sciences researchers.
+- Apply methodological and statistical approaches in cooperation with behavioural, biomedical, and social sciences researchers.

 You will be fully equipped with the academic skills and knowledge necessary for your future career.

-This Master’s program prepares you for an academic or professional career in a company or institute where methodological and statistical work occurs at an academic level.
+This Master’s programme prepares you for an academic or professional career in a company or institute where methodological and statistical work occurs at an academic level.

-The program prepares you for a scientific career in fields such as:
+The programme prepares you for a scientific career in fields such as: